-The Academy is currently the only lower school in the village.
-There has been an increased level of house building in the village with a number of planning applications outstanding and with surrounding schools oversubscribed, there have been discussions about expanding the school to 2 form entry.
-The Governors are aware of this and have been in communication with Central Bedfordshire Council regarding these concerns.
-The Schools for the Future project has progressed with the Henlow pyramid of schools scheduled to become Primary/Secondary as from September 2021.
-In line with this, the Academy applied for a change of age range in July 2020.
+The Academy is currently the only primary school in the village.
+There has been an increased level of house building in the village with a number of planning applications outstanding and with surrounding schools oversubscribed, there have been discussion about expanding the school to 2 form entry.
+The Trustees are aware of this and have been in communication with Central Bedfordshire Council regarding these concerns.
+The school became a Primary School in September 2021 with the first class of year 5 pupils.
+During the year 2021-2022 a significant amount of building took place on the site to provide additional classrooms, toilets and intervention spaces.